Non-identical moir\'e twins in bilayer graphene

-Interestingly, neither the valley Hall effect, observed at $0^{\circ}$, or the ohmic behavior, observed for $60^{\circ}$, are reproduced in the fully misaligned case, $30^{\circ}$, Fig. \ref{ValleyHall}b.
-In this case, where no signatures of alignment are observed in the local electron transport or magneto-transport measurements, we observe a $R_{\mathrm{NL}}\propto\rho^{1.6}$ relation.
-This behavior, unrelated to the valley Hall effect, could be explained by the existence of localized edge states resulting from disorder.
-It leads to a superposition of the local ohmic contribution and the conductivity of these localized, non-topological edge states \cite{Aharon-Steinberg2021}.
-The existence of these localized states contrasts with the ohmic response observed for the $60^{\circ}$ of alignment.
-Our hypothesis is that the periodic potential, created by the moir\'e superlattice, may prevent the formation of the localized states, in the same way as artificial disorder generated by a scanning gate does, as reported in \cite{Aharon-Steinberg2021}.
-At this point it is important to point out that we have reproduced these experiments in a ``not-optimized sample'' (with a global graphite gate) in which the exponent for $30^{\circ}$ is not the same as the one observed here.
-This supports our hypothesis that disorder plays an important role in the misaligned case (see supplementary information).
+Interestingly, neither the valley Hall effect, observed at 0$^{\circ}$, or the ohmic behavior, observed at 60$^{\circ}$, are reproduced in the fully misaligned case, 30$^{\circ}$, Fig. \ref{Local-NonLocal}g.
+In this case, where no signature of alignment is observed in the local charge transport or magneto-transport measurements, we observe a $R_{\mathrm{NL}}\propto\rho^{1.6}$ relation.
+This behavior, unrelated to the valley Hall effect, could be explained either by the existence of localized and non-topological edge states resulting from edge disorder \cite{Aharon-Steinberg2021}.
+Or by the presence of electronic jets separated of $\approx60$ degrees between them, and consequence of the trigonal warping of the bilayer graphene electronic band structure \cite{Gold2021Jul}.
+The existence of these localized states contrasts with the ohmic response observed for the 60$^{\circ}$ of alignment.
+However, in both cases we can hypothesize that the periodic moir\'e potential may prevent the formation of the localized states (in the same way as artificial disorder generated by a scanning gate does \cite{Aharon-Steinberg2021}) and that it will modify the trigonal warping of the electronic band structure.
+Further combinations of scanning gates and electron transport will be necessary to clarify our observation.\\

-To clarify the difference between the two angular alignments we investigate the in-plane structural relaxation of each layer, Fig. \ref{Simulations}a-b.
-We use atomistic numerical simulations to obtain the atomic relaxation of each layer and its consequence in the electronic band structure of both alignments.